-8. Select the RAID type, the disks which would like to use for RAID, volume capacity and then create the RAID array.
+8. Select the RAID type, the disks you would like to use for RAID, and volume capacity, and then create the RAID array.

 9. In Windows open "Disk Management".
 You will be prompted to initialize the disk.
 Please select "GPT" and click "OK".